The bane of the construction world; silica can be a nasty customer.

 While designing the building, aim to minimize the above silica-releasing processes during construction.
 For example, you can cut the need to drill concrete and masonry right down with pre-built in recesses for electric wiring, gas and plumbing.

-This is something which should get easier and more natural to do with the fast approaching 2015 CDM regulations and introduction of the architect’s role as principal planner.
+This is something which should get easier and more natural to do with the 2015 CDM regulations and introduction of the architect’s role as a principal designer.

 - Implement a Solid Silica Exposure Plan